 Much of the history of labor in the United States is tied to the treatment of immigrant workers.
 The clip below is from an episode of PBS’s American Experience series focusing on the Triangle Shirtwaist Fire that broke out in March 1911.
-Immigrant workers, mainly women, were trapped in the Triangle Shirtwaist factory as it burned, killing 146 people and injuring dozens of others.
+When the fire broke out, workers were trapped.
+The fire prevented workers from exiting one stairway while other exits were locked.
+Over 60 women jumped from the burning building.
+In the end, 146 workers died, and dozens of others were injured.

 - From our friends at the Smithsonian Institution: Uncovering the History of the Triangle Shirtwaist Fire